Communication-Efficient Decentralized Multi-Agent Reinforcement Learning for Cooperative Adaptive Cruise Control: CACC as MARL

 To enhance the communication efficiency among agents in our MARL framework, we propose a strategy of transmitting quantized parameters, rather than the raw parameters of the critic network.
 This approach is especially important for autonomous driving applications that are often subject to limited communication bandwidth.
 By transmitting compact, quantized parameters instead of raw data, we ensure optimal use of available bandwidth, thereby fostering efficient and effective communication among the vehicles in the network.
 Quantization-based techniques have been studied in distributed optimization and learning~\cite{alistarh2017qsgd,wang2022quantization}, however, to the best of our knowledge, this is the first work that incorporates a quantization-based communication protocol into the MARL framework for achieving communication-efficient CACC.

-Let the parameters of the critic network be denoted as $x= [x_1, x_2, ..., x_d]^T$, with $d$ representing the dimension of the parameter vector.
+Let the parameters of the critic/value network be denoted as $x= [x_1, x_2, ..., x_d]^T$, with $d$ representing the dimension of the parameter vector.
 We then apply a quantization function $\mathcal{Q}(x)$ to these parameters, yielding a quantized parameter vector $[q_1, q_2, ..., q_d]^T$.
-The quantization rule is defined as:
+The quantization rule (also see Figure~\ref{fig:quantization}) is defined as:

 In \eqref{eqn:quan1}, $r$ is a non-negative real number no less than the $\ell_{\infty}$ norm of $x$, and $\text{sign}(\cdot)$ represents the sign function, which returns the sign of any given real number.
 The factor $b_i$ is a random variable following a designed distribution determined by the magnitude of the corresponding parameter $x_i$.
 Let $n$ be the resolution of the quantization, and then $b_{i}$ is selected from the set $\{0, \frac{1}{n}, \frac{2}{n}, \cdots, 1\}$, indicating that $q_{i} \in \{-r, -\frac{n-1}{n}r, \cdots, 0, \cdots, \frac{n-1}{n}r, r\}$.
 Let $0\le m \le n-1$ be an integer such that $|x_i|$ belongs to the interval $[\frac{m}{n} r, \frac{m+1}{n} r]$.
 Then the probability distribution of $b_i$ is determined by